AlexGoMa/AlexGoMa/README.md

 ### Hi there, I'm Alex a computer engineer from Barcelona.

-#### I got my degree in 2005, and for the following 16 years I have been working in Banking.
+#### I got my degree in 2005, and for the following 16 years I have been working in Banking as a sales manager (!?).
 Last year I decided to change my professional career and follow my passion, joined ISDI Coders Bootcamp to update my knowledge and improve my skills.

 ### ⚒ Languages and tools I use: